Kethen/tdu2_physics_tweaks/README.md

 ## TDU2 Physics Tweak

-Tune and apply global multipliers to some aspects of tdu2 handling
+Nudge tdu2 overall car handling to your own liking :D

 ### Installation

-Place `dinput8.dll`, `MinHook.x86.dll`, `tdu2_physics_tweaks_config.json` and `tdu2_physics_tweaks_i686.asi` next to TestDrive2.exe
+Place `dinput8.dll`, `MinHook.x86.dll`, `tdu2_physics_tweaks_config.json` and `tdu2_physics_tweaks_i686.asi` next to TestDrive2.exe.

 ### Usage

-Edit `tdu2_physics_tweaks_config.json` to adjust some aspects of tdu2 handling to your liking.
+After installation, edit `tdu2_physics_tweaks_config.json` to nudge the game closer to your taste.

+Some values can be adjusted while the game is running.
+Check the in-json string comments for when values are applied.

 The following example adjusts vanilla cars to feel somewhere between tdu2 and tdu1 hc.
+Time trials and license tests will become relatively more challenging.

 ```
 {
 	"only_modify_player_vehicle":true,
 	"overrides":{
-		"d1":"changes gravity constant, only effective per game boot",
+		"d1":"changes gravity constant, applies once on game start",
 		"gravity":-9.81,

 		"d2":"overrides extra gravity values in Physics.cpr, applies run time. set to 0 to remove extra downforce when airborne",